 - Parvovirus: Canine parvovirus is contagious and causes gastrointestinal illness, leading to your blue fawn Pit’s death.
 Scientists are still not sure why Pitbulls are more prone to this virus, along with German Shepherds and Rottweilers.
 Currently, medications, including antibiotics, are used to cure this fatal virus.
 Dogs who are diagnosed with parvovirus are isolated and given intensive care.

-How to Care for Your Blue Fawn Pitbull’s Basic Needs?
+How to Care of Your Blue Fawn Pitbull

 It is essential that you cater to your blue fawn Pitbull’s needs.
 You can do this by ensuring that they have enough food to eat, they are trained well, given time to exercise, and are cleaned and groomed.

 I will discuss all of these in more detail below, so keep on reading this guide.

 Blue fawn Pitbulls are active dogs.
 To supply them with the energy they need every day, you should give them high-quality dog food that you can easily purchase from similar online retailers.

 Two cups of high-protein kibble a day are enough to maintain their muscular build.
 Just make sure that they get enough exercise because they have a strong tendency to become obese.

 Unlike other breeds that have long curly hair, blue fawn Pits have a relatively shorter coat.
 In other words, they are not that high maintenance when it comes to grooming.
 You can just brush their coat from time to time if you want to make their fur shinier.